dvklopfenstein/PrincetonAlgorithms/README.md

   * http://algs4.cs.princeton.edu/code/

 **PREREQUISITES**: python, numpy, pylab, matplotlib, math, sys, os.
-NOTE: Most Python modules in this repository do not use matplotlib or pylab.
+*NOTE*: Most Python modules in this repository do not use matplotlib or pylab.

+**PYTHONPATH**: Add the directory: \<your_directory\>/PrincetonAlgorithms/py/

+**MOTIVATION**: Some of these algorithms are useful to have in my daily work analyzing biological data using Python scripts.

 **FUTURE PLANS**: Add C++ implementations little-by-little when more speed is needed.

-**PYTHONPATH**: Add the directory: \<your_directory\>/PrincetonAlgorithms/py/

-**MOTIVATION**: Some of these algorithms are useful to have in my daily work analyzing biological data.

 **Key:**
 * J: Java file downloaded from Princeton Algorithm's "Java Algorithms and Clients"